lchep2024/phase_2_project/README.md

   * **Market Segmentation:** The waterfront property segment is niche and significantly more valuable, making it a high-end market segment.

-  * co**Investment Strategy:** For investors and developers, focusing on waterfront properties can yield higher returns, though the market is smaller.
+  * **coInvestment Strategy:** For investors and developers, focusing on waterfront properties can yield higher returns, though the market is smaller.

 Now lets take a look at how the view influences prices of the homes